 These placements will be organised in the Melbourne metropolitan area.
 Rural and interstate students should speak with us about possible placement opportunities.

-Students are advised that if they have sourced their own placement organisation, they must advise us at the earliest opportunity so that we can make the necessary arrangements for you where possible.
+Well done!
+Just remember, as you are enrolled as a student of Phillips Institute, there are important processes to be followed and documents that must be completed by all parties.
+If you have sourced your own placement organisation, you must advise us at the earliest possible opportunity so that we can make the necessary arrangements for you prior to starting your placement.

 Your Personal Presentation when on Placement

 As you undertake the placement component of your training within a health services, aged care, home care or disability services organisation, you must ensure that your grooming and presentation is of the highest professional standard.

 - What you should wear:

 - freshly laundered, clean and neat Phillips Institute student uniform (one top is supplied) with black or navy trousers

 - dark socks and closed-in black rubber-soled footwear – not sport shoes

 - no jackets, hoodies or cardigans with this uniform during your shift

 - hair longer than your collar must be tied back securely

 - shower or bathe frequently, and do wear underarm deodorant, as body odour may offend